This post was last updated on October 15th, 2020 at 06:08 pm

 Bulk removal: If manual removal seems impossible because you’ve already tweeted 20 times today and it’s only 2 pm, then you might be tempted to use a service that lets you delete a bunch of tweets at once.
 Unfortunately, many of these kinds of apps and services are not fully effective in identifying red flag tweets and rely on parameters like keywords and dates for Twitter clean up.
 This means that you could easily miss red flag content or accidentally delete tweets that would have helped your Twitter profile.

-Using BrandYourself’s DIY software: BrandYourself’s mission is to make the process of online reputation management transparent and accessible to everyone.
-That’s why we created DIY reputation management software that scans your online reputation and shows you how to improve it.
+Using BrandYourself’s DIY software: BrandYourself’s mission is to make the process of ORM transparent and accessible to everyone.
+That’s why we created DIY reputation management software that scans your reputation online and shows you how to improve it.
 One of the features of our world-class software is the Reputation Builder which lets you connect your Twitter and Facebook accounts and scan for any posts that could be flagged by employers as unprofessional during an online screening.
 Our software then helps you delete them.
 This is the most practical solution for identifying and deleting content off your Twitter account without getting rid of something that could help you.

 Clean up my Twitter followers and accounts I follow